Environmentally Friendly Houses – A True Trash to Treasure Tale of a Mobile Home

 Once the walls were completed they were able to finish the roofing and decking.

-Lots of planning went into this home, but the results were more than worth it.
+Lots of planning goes into any home, but especially when building environmentally friendly houses.
+However, the results are more than worth it.
 While this probably couldn’t be done where stringent building codes are enforced, this is a great way to build an affordable home that is environmentally friendly in every way.